 By encouraging students to plan ahead, we hope to ensure a smoother housing process for both returning and first year students.

 Every year, students decide to move off campus at the eleventh hour.
 When this happens, the remaining roommate is typically left holding the short end of the stick, meaning they are responsible for finding a new roommate in order to avoid a private fee.
-Introducing the tiered breakage fee will encourage students to terminate their contract sooner rather than later, meaning those residents left behind will have earlier notice to find a new eoommate and avoid the private fee.
+Introducing the tiered breakage fee will encourage students to terminate their contract sooner rather than later, meaning those residents left behind will have earlier notice to find a new roommate and avoid the private fee.

 The breakage fee will close a loophole that currently allows residents to help their friend(s) reserve a space using their lottery points and then apply to move off campus a short while later, effectively cheating other residents out of the room.
 These instances have been rare, but the contract breakage fee will further restrict them.